b-gar/WorkoutCreator/README.md

 # WorkoutCreator Shiny App

-This app allows you to create a random bodyweight or kettlebell exercise, or a mixture of both, and email it to yourself.
+This mobile friendly app allows you to receive a random bodyweight, kettlebell, or a mixture of both, exercise, and email it to yourself.

 #### As noted in the app's Info tab, the difficulties are as follows:
 * Beginner: 20 second duration sets
 * Intermediate: 30 second duration sets
 * Advanced: 45 second duration sets

-## **Important:**
 #### The difficulty is an estimate and you should also take into consideration the following:
 * Total workout duration
 * Weight of kettlebell (if applicable)